 I am convinced that more people should grow Roselle.
 For that matter, a lot more people should know what it is!
 Roselle is a tropical hibiscus, which produces edible calyxes (outer seed pods).
 In Spanish people call it Jamaica, pronounced Hah-mike-ah, and it is extremely popular in Latin America.
 I’ve also heard it called Florida Cranberry and Wild Hibiscus.

-Roselle has many uses.
+More people should grow Roselle because it has so many uses.

 Most everything I’ve done with it, has been using the calyxes.

-Most people use Roselle to make a delicious red, fruity beverage, which served cold, in Mexico is called agua de Jamaica (translated Jamaica drink).
+Roselle calyxes make a delicious red, fruity beverage, which served cold, and in Mexico is called agua de Jamaica (translated Jamaica drink).
 This very same drink makes for a hearty, fruity hot tea for cold days.
 You may have tried it, under the name of Red Zinger tea.
 I understand that it’s rich in vitamin C and antioxidants.
 It’s refreshing, and is purported to share some of the same health benefits as cranberry juice, which, by the way, is the best comparison I can give for its flavor.
 If for no other reason than its use for drinks, I believe more people should grow Roselle.
 But there’s more…

 Roselle leaves have a lemony flavor and they can be used to make a lemon flavored tea.
 They can be cut up into stir fries, both as a seasoning and as an extra vegetable.
 I’ve heard that there’s an African tribe which cooks the leaves much like spinach.
 It’s going to take me a couple more years to explore all these options!